ronilaukkarinen/wp-editthis-chrome/README.md

 I rarely keep my bookmarks bar open or use any bookmarklets nowadays so I decided to convert this handy bookmarklet into a Chrome extension.

+**Please note:** This is modified to work with [dudestack][https://github.com/digitoimistodude/dudestack] where WordPress is installed in subdirectory `wp/` so you will need to edit `boomarklet.js` before installing.

 ## Installation

 1. Clone this repository or download a zip and unpack it